 East Kilbride & District Housing Association continues to expand the use of SDM Housing Management Software.
 Staff continue to review policies and procedures to accompany the system.
-The Association is now a full member of "Homefinder" South Lanarkshire Councils Common Housing Register.
-The average time to relet void properties was 2 calendar days, which is 8 below target.
-This improvement was due to a focus on the pre-allocation of every vacant property where possible.
-The percentage of total income lost during the year due to voids was 0.06%, which is well below the target of 1.5%.
-Arrears performance continues to look good despite the difficult economic climate we are operating in and the Direct Payment Pilot of Housing Benefit the Association carried out in 2012, in partnership with South Lanarkshire Council.
+The average time to relet void properties was 9 calendar days, which is 1 below target.
+The percentage of total income lost during the year due to voids was 0.17%, which is well below the target of 1.5%.
+Arrears performance continues to look good despite the difficult economic climate, 15% of tenants get their Housing Benefit paid direct to them.